 Operators of farmer’s markets should also refer to the Farmer’s Market guide [PDF - 262 KB] to learn more about finding a spot at a federal building.
 The first step is to contact the Facility Manager of the local building.
 Contact information for all GSA facilities can be found on gsa.gov.

 The People’s Garden

 The People’s Garden Initiative, established in 2009 by the USDA, is another effort to give people greater access to fruits and vegetables and to promote sustainable agriculture and healthy lifestyles.
-People’s Gardens are centered around community.
+The People’s Gardens are centered around communities.
 They are a collaboration between volunteers, neighbors, and other community leaders, and they benefit the community while also incorporating sustainable food practices.

-There are currently 124 People’s Gardens run by USDA across the nation.
 Visit the page on USDA.gov for more information on finding a local garden or starting a new one.